The Patching Disconnect

 Patch when feasible.
 The vendor has released a patch, it has been qualified for your hardware and firmware revision, and there is a maintenance window within an acceptable time horizon.
 Plan the patching activity: obtain vendor guidance, prepare rollback procedures, schedule with operations, test after application, and document completion.

 Compensating controls permanently.
-No patch will ever exist — because the product is end-of-life, the vulnerability is a design characteristic rather than a fixable bug, or the system cannot tolerate any modifications.
-The compensating control set becomes the permanent defense for this device, and planning begins for device replacement as the long-term resolution.
+No patch will ever exist, because the product is end-of-life, the vulnerability is a design characteristic rather than a fixable bug, or the system cannot tolerate any modifications.
+The compensating control set becomes the permanent defense, and planning begins for device replacement as the long-term resolution.

 Step 5: Vendor Coordination as a Process

-Vendor coordination is especially critical for patch qualification.
-The question is not just "does a patch exist?" but "is this patch qualified for my specific hardware model, installed firmware version, and operating configuration?"
-The answer requires vendor engagement and often takes longer than the urgency of the vulnerability warrants.
-Build this lead time into your SLAs.
+The question to answer is not just "does a patch exist?" but "is this patch qualified for my specific hardware model, installed firmware version, and operating configuration?"
+That answer requires vendor engagement and often takes longer than the urgency of the vulnerability warrants.
+Build that lead time into your planning.

 Step 6: Track and Measure